KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/model_composition.rst

     * E-Cell: multi-algorithmic simulator that uses a nested simulation algorithm
     * iBioSim: implements a hierarchical SSA algorithm that can simulate a specific class of merged stochastic models
-    * COPASI: partitions a biochemical network into a high partical count subnet simulated by ODE and a low particle count subnet simulated by SSA
+    * COPASI: partitions a biochemical network into a high particle count subnet simulated by ODE and a low particle count subnet simulated by SSA

 Exercises